 Creed – Boxing

 Boxing, easy enough.
-Everyone know what boxing is, even idiots.
+Everyone know what boxing is.
 Boxers use their fists to attack and defend, but boxing is a full body sport.
 Boxer’s feet are one of their greatest assets, not for attacking, but for moving around an opponent.
 It’s said that boxers should be able to jump rope 100 times a minute, making them probably one of the fastest fighters in the world.
 Through training, whether it be through sparring or bag work, a boxer will have one of the hardest and quickest punches, making it, maybe not the most well-rounded stand-up art, but one of the most dangerous.
 Now to films.

 Some people would probably be angry that I chose a non-Rocky film (or that I chose a film in the Rocky universe.
 Basically not Raging Bull).
 And while they might be great films as a whole, I wanted to choose Creed for the boxing matches.